 If a drug test comes back positive, the driver who was tested has the option of requesting a retest within 72 hours of receiving the test results.
 The same sample will then be retested to confirm the results, and if they still come back positive, disciplinary action will be taken.
 If a driver fails a drug test, it results in their immediate suspension.
 A Substance Abuse Professional (SAP) will then evaluate the driver and prescribe a treatment plan for the driver to complete.
 Once the driver has completed those requirements, they must pass a return-to-duty drug test, after which point they will be eligible to work once more.
 However, having a failed drug test on record can be detrimental to a driver’s career.

-If you’re concerned about the technicalities of DOT drug testing, consortium third-party administrators such as Lab Works USA can help you manage the required DOT drug and alcohol testing.
-Always remember to be responsible in your drug usage and to avoid any DOT prohibited drugs, especially when you’re on duty.Back to Blogs
+If you’re concerned about the technicalities of DOT drug testing, consortium third-party administrators such as Labworks USA can help you manage the required DOT drug and alcohol testing.
+Always remember to be responsible for your drug usage and to avoid any DOT prohibited drugs, especially when you’re on duty.Back to Blogs